akhlaqahmad/videosdk-rtc-react-sdk/README.md

 ## 🖥️ Demo App

 Curious to see it in action?
-Check out our [live demo here](https://videosdk.live/prebuilt/demo).
+Check out our [live demo here](https://videosdk.live/prebuilt/demo) or visit our **deployed app**: https://video-sdk-5aed2.web.app

 ## ⚡ Quick Setup